marchingon12/marchingon12/README.md

 ## Who I Am

-Hi, I'm a German bachelor student learning compputer science in Germany.
+Hi, I'm a German bachelor student learning computer science in Germany.
 I first learned programming from other people online, exploring the vast majority of Android Custom ROMs, creating basic Android applications and joining the open-source community.
 I'm planning on using GitHub more often as my studies prolong.

 ## What I'm Doing